mikoiv/secops-standard-model/README.md

 ## 1.1.
 Attack surface management

-Goals: understand your assets and create a continuously updating visibility to all high-risk systems, apps and assets
+Goals: understand your assets and create a continuously updating visibility to all high-risk systems

-*
+MVP:
+* Start with assets available to the public or to partners.
+* Document your assets: domains, IP addresses, service addresses.
+* Document your attack vectors: internet-connections, DMZs, partner site-to-site connections, VPNs.
+* Start monitoring: scan for new or changed assets, scan for open ports and services, scan for vulnerabilities.

+Next steps:
+* Evaluate commercial attack surface management services if you want.

 # 2. Protection capabilities